gitpan/Weather-YR/README.md

 # NAME

-Weather::Yr - Object-oriented interface to the Yr.no weather service.
+Weather::YR - Object-oriented interface to the Yr.no weather service.

 # VERSION